postgres-ai/postgres-checkup/README.md

     `collect` - collect data;
     `process` - generate MD reports with conclusions and recommendations;
     `upload` - upload generated reports to server;
     `run` - collect and process data at once.
 This is a default mode, it is used when no other mode is specified.
+Note, that upload is not included.

 ## Docker 🐳